Stocks rise slightly as investors closely watch bond market

 The yield on the 10-year Treasury note fell to 1.69% after trading as high as 1.74% last week.
 Amazon, Apple, Cisco and Microsoft all rose 1% or more.

 Bank stocks fell.
 Lower yields potentially mean banks will only be able to charger lower interest rates to borrowers.
-The KBW Bank Index of the 24 largest banks was down 2%.
+The KBW Bank Index of the 24 largest banks was down more than 2%.

 The U.S.-traded shares of British drug company AstraZeneca were up 2% after British and U.S. health officials said the company's COVID-19 vaccine was safe and earlier reports of blood clots were outweighed by the health benefits of the vaccine.